ekivolowitz/LIS351Projects/Packets/packet1.md

 11. That color would be primarily red, but a lighter tone probably skewing more towards a pink.
 12. They would be able to zero in on your identity by querying all students that have taken LIS351 in the spring of 2019, who are in a certain section, who have scored the exact score provided in the class data.
 13. There are magnetic discs called platters, a needle head, an arm, and a rotor to spin the discs at a certain speed.
+## Part 2
+1. `rockhopper-01.cs.wisc.edu` IP address: 128.105.37.191, Public IP Address: 128.105.37.255. `rockhopper-02.cs.wisc.edu` IP address: 128.105.37.192, Public IP Address 128.105.37.255
+I found that the IPs are similar except for the least significant placeholder, the 191 and 192.
+Also both the Public IP Addresses are the same.
+This doesn't surprise me because I would expect that all the machines in a lab would be tied to some sort of switch, which we are seeing the public IP for.
+No number is higher than 255 either.
+2. `ISLAB18m` Private IP address: 128.104.96.68, Public IP address: 128.104.97.255
+`rockhopper-01.cs.wisc.edu` Private IP Address: 128.105.37.191, Public IP Address: 128.105.37.255
+No number is higher than 255.
+The Private IPs are both different, which makes sense as they're on different parts of campus,  receiving different DHCP leases.
+The Public IPs both end in 255 as well.
+3. I think that I got these results because the computers are not linked on the same switch, or going through the same router, or tied to the same upstream link.
+4. All 9 of the first results are me, so 100%.
+5. You could use a google hack, like `site: facebook.com "Evan Kivolowitz"`